Appeal Ineligibility for Financial Aid

 - Turn documentation in to the Office of Student Financial Assistance.
 A financial aid coordinator will review all documentation on a case-by-case basis.

 Processing time can be up to two weeks, or longer during peak times in the year.
-Professional Judgments are processed in date order.
+Requests for professional judgment are processed in date order.

 Appeal forms and documentation must be submitted to the Central Piedmont Financial Aid Office at least fifteen working days before the semester start date.
 Appeals after that date are processed by the end of the semester.
-Students are informed of their appeal decision through their Central Piedmont student email account.
-Students also may find their Satisfactory Academic Progress (SAP) status and the determination of their appeal on their MyCollege account.
-Financial aid will not hold classes for students submitting an appeal.
+You would be informed of your appeal decision through your Central Piedmont student email account.
+You also may find your Satisfactory Academic Progress (SAP) status and the determination of your appeal on your MyCollege account.
+Financial aid will not hold your classes if you submit an appeal.

 Financial Aid Success Plan

-If a student is placed on suspension, and successfully appeals the decision, but the student’s academic situation is such that it would be mathematically impossible to regain satisfactory academic progress (SAP) eligibility during the next semester as required by federal SAP guidelines, the Financial Aid Office may, at its sole discretion, place the student on a financial aid success plan.
-This plan will be designed to outline steps of progress that, if followed by the student each semester, will lead to SAP eligibility being regained at a specific time in the future.
-The Success Plan will be defined for each individual student depending on his or her circumstances.
-If a student does not meet these progressive steps each semester, he/she will immediately be placed on financial aid termination.
-A student can reestablish eligibility only by taking action that brings the student in compliance with the qualitative and quantitative components of the Financial Aid Satisfactory Academic Progress Standards.
+If you are placed on suspension and you successfully appeal the decision, but your academic situation is such that it would be mathematically impossible for you to regain satisfactory academic progress (SAP) eligibility during the next semester as required by federal SAP guidelines, the Financial Aid Office may, at its sole discretion, place you on a financial aid success plan.
+This plan will be designed to outline steps of progress that, if you follow it each semester, will lead to your satisfactory academic progress eligibility being regained at a specific time in the future.
+The Success Plan will be defined for you individually depending on your circumstances.
+If you do not meet these progressive steps each semester, you would immediately be placed on financial aid termination.
+You can reestablish eligibility only by taking action that brings you into compliance with the qualitative and quantitative components of the Financial Aid Satisfactory Academic Progress Standards.